-I’ve decided to break this review up into a few parts, just because Le Morte Darthur is a pretty intense read.
-Part one is only actually going to cover the first 81 pages of Thomas Malory’s text, which are considered, in this particular edition (Oxford 2008), the first section, or book, in this tale of King Arthur Pendragon.
+So I haven’t yet finished Thomas Malory’s Le Morte Darthur, but I thought I’d write a review the beginning, or, to be precise, the first 81 pages, of the text, which are considered, in this particular edition (Oxford 2008), the first section, or book, in this tale of King Arthur Pendragon.

 As well as celebrating the life of King Arthur and the chivalric ideals of his knights in their quest for the Holy Grail, Malory also charts the tragic disintegration of the fellowship of the Round Table, destroyed from within by warring factions.
 Treachery and rivalry break up the company, and when Lancelot and Guinevere’s passion is forced into the open, and Sir Gareth slain, Arthur becomes trapped in a cycle of violence and revenge. – Blurb